nanbcn/MCU096_SIMPLECLOCK/README.md

 # MCU096_SIMPLECLOCK
 Clock for MCU096 is a simple clock program, the time is updated via time servers over the internet.

-1-Replace your wifi credentials
+1-Replace your WIFI crefdentials. <BR>
-2-Upload via andruino ide
+2-Upload to MCU via Andruino IDE.